 The fix: Rather than opting for a bubbly beverage like sparkling water or kombucha, opt for something flat without bubbles.
 This will be easier on your stomach and actually aid digestion and ease of elimination, something carbonated beverages don’t encourage.

 Eating is supposed to be a pleasurable experience, not a painful one.
-If you’ve been experiencing abdominal pain, gas, bloating, brain fog, and irregular bowel movements, it’s time to consider making some essential changes!
-Your body will thank you.
+If you’ve been experiencing abdominal pain, gas, bloating, brain fog, and irregular bowel movements, it may be a sign that there’s something deeper going on.

 Since your digestive system is a long and complex system, starting from your mouth and ending at your anus, there are many things that can go wrong along the way.
 We know that how we live and eat has a direct impact on our digestive system and how well it functions.
 By incorporating these biohacks for a healthier gut, you may be able to help your digestive system function more efficiently.